 Changes in children’s behavior.
 Expect shifts in your children's behavior as they adjust to the changes resulting from your cancer diagnosis and treatment.
-Younger children may become overly clingy or impulsive.
-Older children or teenagers may become angry or distant and withdraw from family activities.
+Younger children may become clingy or impulsive.
+Older children may become angry or distant and withdraw from family activities.

-Encourage children to ask questions, and let them know it is okay to talk about their feelings and fears.
+Let them know it is okay to talk about their feelings and fears.
 Reassure your children that they will always receive care and that you will always love them.

 Role reversal.
 Adult children may act as caregivers for a parent with cancer.
 This is a change that is often difficult for both parents and children.
 Learn more about caring for a parent with cancer.

 Reconsider your schedule, to-do list, goals, and expectations.
 Take help from others and ask for help when you need it.
-This will allow you to spend less time worrying and more time enjoying with your loved ones.
+This will allow you to spend less time worrying and more time enjoying your loved ones.
 Learn more about how to get support for parenting while living with cancer.

 The importance of communication